24 Oct A Matter of Conscious

 Neuman’s eyes grew wide and then a broad smile appeared on his face.
 “I hadn’t thought of that.
 Let’s see if we can find someone.”

-At first, except for the first twenty-seven days after the emergence of Alpha, little changed for the average individual across the globe.
+THE RESISTANCE FORMS At first, except for the first twenty-seven days after the emergence of Alpha, little changed for the average individual across the globe.
 Men and women went back to work, schools reopened, financial transactions resumed and recreational activities offered a temporary distraction from the omnipresence of a computer-generated overlord.

 Across the globe, governments, both national and local, continued to operate.
 However, their effectiveness began to evolve into something more akin to a puppet than the driving force for social and economic change.